 The mansion was built at a cost of $150,000 by James S. Douglas, who struck it rich with the adjacent Little Daisy Mine.
 It was a modern building for its time with a wine cellar, billiard room, marble shower and a central vacuum system.
 The 8,700-square-

 foot home was built with adobe bricks and is located on an isolated mesa with views of the Verde Valley, San Francisco Peaks and Jerome's commercial district up higher on Cleopatra Hill.

-The historic park has some picnic tables and it's a good spot for photos of the town.
+Jerome State Historic Park has some picnic tables and it's a good spot for photos of the ghost town.
 Admission is $7.